SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### Versioning

-The version of Signal K that an API endpoint supports is visible in the url after the prefix as `/signalk/vX` where X is the major version of the Signal K specification of the endpoint.

-The version(s) that the API server supports are available as a JSON document at `/signalk`:
+The version(s) of the Signal K API that a server supports SHALL be available as a JSON object available at `/signalk`:

 ```json
 {